OTGroupGoe/DomainDecomposition/README.md

 # Domain decomposition for optimal transport

 This repository provides both MPI and GPU mulsticale implementations of the domain decomposition algorithm for entropic optimal transport, following respectively [[1]](#1) and [[2]](#2).
-A comparative of the performance of both implementations against a multiscale GPU Sinkhorn implementation is shown below.
+A comparative of the performance of both implementations against a multiscale GPU Sinkhorn implementation for transport between two $N\times N$ images is shown below.

 ![Benchmark of different algorithms](fig/benchmark-domdec-sinkhorn.png)